Web Push Notifications

 Following mistakes are, at present, the most frequently made push notification mistakes.

 Custom messages have been successful and will always work.
 They are always more focused, give more opinions and clicks, and therefore assist you to convert leads to return customers.

-Please, check what clients wanted and provide them with something that is truly worthy of rather than pushy general notifications.
+Please, check what clients wanted and provide them with something truly worthy of rather than pushy general notifications.